The Hidden Scale Of Human Modification

 This idea of modifying the species to become more than what it is naturally.

-The interaction between the cybernetic and the bio-organic shall we say.
+The cybernetic and the bio-organic,

-I call it techno-transhumanism versus bio-transhumanism.
+So I call it techno-transhumanism versus bio-transhumanism.

-It raises a very interesting question because nowadays we're seeing people do certain things.
+And it raises a very interesting question because nowadays we're seeing people do certain things.

-Or my friends are and I'm not.
+Or my friends are and I'm not,

 Or I am and they're not.

-What does that look like?
+And what does that look like?

-I want you to think on one side there are people who are open 100% to any changes.
+I want you to think on one side.

-They will welcome any advancements or modifications to their body.
+Advancements or modifications to their body.

-And on the other side are people who are unwilling.
+And on the other side are people who are unwilling,

-Absolutely complete rejection of it.
+Absolutely complete rejection of it,

-What I call transhumanism conservatism versus transhumanism agreeability.
+What I call transhumanism conservatism versus transhumanism agreeability,

 How agreeable would you say you are?

-Just straight off the bat.
+So like just straight off the bat,

-How agreeable are you to modification?
+How agreeable are you to modification,

-Putting something in your body that will change your body.
+Putting something in your body that will change your body,

-Even if it's a short-term modification.
+Even if it's a short-term modification?

-Most short-term modifications will have long-term impacts.
+Most short-term modifications will have long-term impacts So an example of this,

-Let's talk about steroid use.
+Let's talk about steroid use,

-Testosterone replacement theory.
+Testosterone replacement theory,

-Any kind of hormone replacement therapy.
+Any kind of like hormone replacement therapy.

-Ultimately what you're doing is you're modifying your body.
+What you're doing is you're modifying your body.

-So it's bio transhumanism essentially.
+So it's bio-transhumanism essentially.

-And in the long term yes when you stop taking it your body needs to step up its production again.
+Your body needs to step up its production again.

-But in taking it tissue is forever changed.
+But in taking it,

-And you are making a forever change to your body.
+There's always a long term change to the body and you are making a forever change to your body.

 So we need to also talk about the idea about augmenting versus enhancing.

-You've heard of the enhanced games where athletes are allowed to take as many drugs as they want.
+You've heard of the enhanced games where athletes are allowed to take as many drugs as they want,

 Juice themselves up to the gills.